locationtech/geomesa/docs/user/datastores/analytic_queries.rst

 percentage - however, there will never be less features than requested.
 For example, if you sample 5 features at 10%, you will get back anywhere from 1 to 5 features, depending on how your data is distributed in the cluster.

+Sampling can also be combined with the other analytic queries mentioned below.

 +----------------------+------------------------------------+----------------------+
 | Key                  | Type                               | GeoServer Conversion |
 +======================+====================================+======================+